jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **3) Country:**

-There is lower net sentiment among most Sinosphere countries.
-It should be noted that although China and Taiwan may show a higher net sentmiment value, this was based on a comparartively low number of tweets.
+There is also lower net sentiment among the majority of Sinosphere countries.

 ![](Rebel-Without-a-Cause_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->